Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints

 for all $w,v \in H$.
 For any nonempty closed convex set $K \subset H$ and function $f \in L^2(\Omega)$, the Lions--Stampacchia theorem \cite{lions1967variational} states that the following variational inequality is well-posed:

 The proof works by arguing that for $\rho \in (0, 2c_{a}/C_a^2)$, the mapping $Q_{\rho} : H \to K$, defined as the unique solution of the problem

 is well-known and has been analyzed in, e.g., \cite{RTremolieres_JLLions_RGlowinski_2011}.
 However, it is not exactly amenable to computation because it requires a separate subproblem solver for each of the VIs \cref{eq:fixed_point_VI}.
+Since $\rho$ is typically not known in practice, it is common to select diminishing step sizes $\rho_k$ to analyze the convergence behavior.
+In addition, different strategies may be employed using extrapolation steps, see related methods in, e.g., \cite{GLan_2020}.
+We postpone a deeper analysis for future work.
 Given a set $K$ with appropriate structure, we can circumvent this issue using the proximal Galerkin methodology.

 We begin by regularizing the continuous-level subproblems~\cref{eq:fixed_point_VI}.
 A first approach would be to use the Bregman proximal point algorithm~\cref{eq:BregmanProximalUpdate} to solve the subproblems to an iteration-dependent tolerance $\mathtt{tol}_k > 0$.
 This would result in a sequence of \emph{inexact} successive approximations $\| u^{k+1} - Q_\rho(u^k) \|_V \leq \mathtt{tol}_k$ that could converge to $u^\ast$ if the sequence of tolerances decays to zero as $k \to \infty$.
 The potential drawback of this approach is that it creates an additional nested sequence of iterations.
 In turn, generating each iterate $u^{k+1}$ may require numerous individual proximal point iterations~\cref{eq:BregmanProximalUpdate} for every inexact fixed point iteration $u^{k+1} \approx Q_\rho(u^k)$.